 Michael Nurse: That’s a very deep answer, thank you for that.
 Another question, the research heard that religion and faith influences stigma about drug use in ACB communities.
 And that it would be important to find ways to engage religious leaders in addressing stigma or harm reduction or even safe supply.
 What are your thoughts on this issue?

-Andre Hermanstyne: I totally agree that we need to address the stigma that is associated with religion because like I mean from a religious aspect these are sins.
+Andre Hermanstyne: I totally agree that we need to address the stigma that is associated with religion because from a religious aspect these are sins.
 Drug use is sinful behaviour.
 So, it’s an all-or-nothing kind of abstinence-based approach.
 But a harm reduction approach, we meet people where they are.
-So, I mean I think engaging those ministers who have more of a progressive stance and encouraging them to then bring that message, or package that message to deliver to the ones that have more of I guess a narrow view, would be essential.
+I think engaging those ministers who have more of a progressive stance and encouraging them to then bring that message, or package that message to deliver it to ministers who hold more conservative values.

 Michael Nurse: And you know, I’m going to say I always learn from talking with you.
 And even that comment that you made about reaching out to the more progressive ministers to get that connection is a distinction that I really didn’t consider.
 Is there anything that you would like to say about safe supply for ACB people that we haven’t covered here?

-Andre Hermanstyne: No, but it just seems that you guys are on the right path.
-Because like I mean we can’t have anything without the necessary research.
-And you know the challenges that we’ve had like working together at Black CAP, just to get funding for ACB programming.
-And even after I left, I heard that the drop-in had been cancelled because the stigma that is associated with people who are using substances, being in that building in the financial district, was creating challenges itself.
-So, I mean we need to start knocking over some of these barriers and having a space for people who are Black who are choosing to use drugs, that they can feel safe.
+Andre Hermanstyne: No, but it just seems that you guys are on the right path and like I said earlier we can’t have anything without the necessary research.
+And you know the challenges that we’ve had working together at Black CAP, just to get funding for ACB programming.
+And even after I left, I heard that the drop-in had been cancelled because the building management didn’t want people who are using substances attending any program held in that building So, I mean we need to start knocking over some of these barriers and having a space for people who are Black who are choosing to use drugs, that they can feel safe.
 And live.

 Michael Nurse: Andre, I want to thank you for being here.
 And for being open to sharing your experience and expertise on this topic.